SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-cambridge-declaration.markdown

 The Alliance of Confessing Evangelicals asks all Christians to give consideration to implementing this Declaration in the church's worship, ministry, policies, life and evangelism.

 For Christ's sake.
 Amen.

-This declaration may be reproduced without permission.
-Please credit the source by citing the Alliance of Confessing Evangelicals.

 Provided by the [Alliance of Confessing Evangelicals](https://www.alliancenet.org/cambridge-declaration).